Jantar Mantar Jaipur Information

 Jantar Mantar Jaipur Timings

 Timings: It remains open on all weekdays between 9:00 AM to 5:00 PM.
-Try to avoid visiting in the afternoon during summers.
+Try to avoid visiting in the afternoon during the summers.
 Visitors need approx. 2 hours to view all the astronomical instruments available inside the observatory.

 Best Time To Visit: October to February is the best season to visit this historical place.

-Jantar Mantar Jaipur Entry Fees / Ticket Price
+Jantar Mantar Jaipur Ticket Price / Entry Fees

 - Indians: Rs.50 per person